Game developer & web programmer

 The aim of the game is to use detector beacons to locate oil deposits beneath the desert sands, so that you can plant a drill atop them and deliver the oil they extracts back to your central base to sell it.

-* - Strictly speaking, it's trilateration, not triangulation, but fewer people have heard of that.
+* - Well.
+Strictly speaking, it's trilateration, not triangulation.

 An Xbox 360 controller will probably improve your experience with Fuel Me Once, but it's not required.

 Detectors will emit a "ping" if their scan pulse passes over an oil deposit, and the pulse will leave a green ring behind indicating the range of the deposit from the detector.
 By combining the information from multiple detectors, you can pinpoint exactly where to target your drill.